-Pyeongchang 2018: What to watch on Day 11 at the Winter Olympics
+Pyeongchang 2018: Virtue and Moir win gold thanks to blind skate, Sharpe dominates en route to halfpipe win

 Latest news

-- Canadian ice dancers Tessa Virtue and Scott Moir look to capture one more Olympic gold medal before they retire
+- Canadian ice dancers Tessa Virtue and Scott Moir captured another Olympic gold, thanks in part to their strategy of skating blind

-- Canada’s Cassie Sharpe heads into the women’s halfpipe final as the top qualifier
+- Canadian skier Cassie Sharpe posted a score of 95.80 to win a gold medal in women’s halfpipe

+- Canada’s women’s curlers are at risk of missing the playoff round after losing 7-5 to China

 - Two-time gold medallist Kaillie Humphries returns to the bobsled track for the first two runs of the women’s two-man competition.